-Firing A Tenured NJ Teacher Would Be Easier Under New Legislation
+Firing Tenured NJ Teachers Would Be Easier Under New Legislation

 In response to several recent incidents of physical and emotional intimidation of students at the hands of school staff both in New Jersey and across the country, State Senator Diane Allen is proposing legislation that will speed the disciplinary process for teachers and other school officials found to have engaged in bullying, intimidation, or harassment of students.